thehyve/whereabouts/README.md

 Copyright (c) 2019 The Hyve B.V.

 The Data warehouse Inventory Management System is licensed under the MIT License.
-See the file `<LICENSE>`_.
+See the file [LICENSE](LICENSE).